SAN DIEGO ZOO

 San Diego Zoo Global is an international nonprofit organization that operates the San Diego Zoo, the San Diego Zoo Safari Park, and the San Diego Zoo Institute for Conservation Research.
 San Diego Zoo Global works to save wildlife through conservation efforts for plants and animals worldwide.
 With a history of leadership in species recovery and wildlife care, San Diego Zoo Global works with conservation partners in science-based field programs on six continents, and maintains sanctuaries and public education facilities in multiple locations.

-The 100-acre zoological sanctuary San Diego Zoo is home to over 12,000 rare and endangered animals representing more than 650 species and subspecies.
+The 100-acre wildlife sanctuary San Diego Zoo is home to over 12,000 rare and endangered animals representing more than 650 species and subspecies.
 The Zoo is also an accredited botanical garden, caring for more than 700,000 individual plants, including a prominent curated collection of close to 13,000 specimens, representing 3,100 species.
 It is located just north of downtown San Diego in Balboa Park.
 Guests are invited to take part in exciting educational experiences and create lasting memories, while supporting San Diego Zoo Global’s conservation efforts to save wildlife worldwide.

 2920 Zoo Drive, San Diego, CA 92112